Money for old rope.

 The UK's Ministry of Defence wants to recruit an army of computer experts to serve as "cyber reservists" to defend national security.
 Defence Secretary Philip Hammond said the MoD will take on "hundreds" of IT wizards to work "at the cutting edge of the nation's cyber defences" at a cost of up to £500m.
-The tech talent will work …
+The tech talent will …

 500 million pounds spread amongst 'hundreds of hackers.
 By my reckoning that at least half a mill each.
 Where do I sign?

 Depends how long this budgt is for.

 Admittedly I'm a designer and as such have no formal qualifications in securing computer systems.
 I'm assuming though that they're using the usual government and media definition of 'hacker'.
 I believe I'm just as capable as the next man of guessing someone's Facebook password.

 Can't be twenty years no UK government plans past the next election.
 However I suspect that it will be shared out: £20 million for the usual large IT contractor, Hackers bugger all.